mlanza/ai-literacy/201/12-cloning-yourself.md

 You start with the Service Desk Guide.
 This is your prototype.
 At first, the model’s output is generic—it overexplains the ticketing system, glosses over the real-world pressures of multitasking, and uses stiff phrasing that doesn’t sound like something you'd say to a colleague.

 So you step in.
-You start coaching the AI:
+You start coaching the AI—in ChatGPT:

 > Rewrite this intro to show how the ticketing system supports *their actual work*.
 Less about the tech, more about the user reality: volume, multitasking, time pressure.